milesChild/image-processing/ImageProcessing/README.md

 **Commands:**

-Load, save, or manipulate an image, either adding or pulling it from the model's _imageLibrary_.
+Load, save, or manipulate an processableImageImpl, either adding or pulling it from the model's _imageLibrary_.

-> **Brighten:** allows user to brighten an image by a certain value and save it to a new name.
+> **Brighten:** allows user to brighten an processableImageImpl by a certain value and save it to a new name.
 >
-> **Dim:** allows user to dim an image by a certain value and save it to a new name.
+> **Dim:** allows user to dim an processableImageImpl by a certain value and save it to a new name.
 >
-> **Grayscale:** allows the user to convert an image to the specified grayscale type and save it to a new name.
+> **Grayscale:** allows the user to convert an processableImageImpl to the specified grayscale type and save it to a new name.
 >
-> **HorizontalFlip:** allows the user to horizontally-flip an image and save it under a new name.
+> **HorizontalFlip:** allows the user to horizontally-flip an processableImageImpl and save it under a new name.
 >
-> **VerticalFlip:** allows the user to vertically-flip an image and save it under a new name.
+> **VerticalFlip:** allows the user to vertically-flip an processableImageImpl and save it under a new name.
 >
-> **Load:** allows the user to load in a new image from the specified image-path and add it to the current _imageLibrary_.
+> **Load:** allows the user to load in a new processableImageImpl from the specified processableImageImpl-path and add it to the current _imageLibrary_.
 >
-> **Save:** allows the user to save an image that exists in the _imageLibrary_ to the specified image-path.
+> **Save:** allows the user to save an processableImageImpl that exists in the _imageLibrary_ to the specified processableImageImpl-path.
 >

 ***